Professional UX/UI Design Services for Games

 Tools:

-• Anchor Presets—each element pinned to correct edge or center.
-Screen corner element—to corner, center element—to center
+• Anchor Presets — each element must be anchored to the correct edge or center

 UI Localization

-Not a separate task, but an architecture requirement from day one.
-Typical problem: UI designed for Russian text with N characters.
-German translation is 1.5× longer.
+This is not a separate task but a requirement from day one.
+A typical problem: UI designed for Russian text occupying N characters.
+The German translation is one and a half times longer.
 Buttons break, text overflows.
+At the design stage, we perform:

-• All text fields with Auto Size in TMP or explicit min/max size
+• All text fields with Auto Size in TMP or explicitly set min/max sizes

 • Buttons with Horizontal Layout Group + Content Size Fitter instead of fixed width

-• Icons and decorative elements not inserted inline with text via concatenation
+• Icons and decorative elements are not concatenated into text strings

-For localization implementation, use Unity Localization Package (official) or I2 Localization (asset, more flexible for complex cases).
+For implementation, we use the Unity Localization Package (official) or I2 Localization (asset, more flexible for complex cases).
+Time savings on rework with this approach — up to 40%.

-• Prototype in Figma and hand off designs to development
+• Game interface prototyping in Figma with handoff to development

-• Implement UI components in Unity (uGUI or UI Toolkit)
+• Implementation of UI components in Unity (uGUI or UI Toolkit)

-• Configure localization system and test with long translations
+• Localization system setup and testing with long translations

-• Adapt for mobile aspect ratios and Safe Area
+• Adaptation for mobile aspect ratios and Safe Area